ISP.CA Reviews and Plans

 Our review of ISP.ca’s residential VOIP must be classified as incomplete, as their lack of information on the website leads to us only to make assumptions on actual pricing and overall confusion over whether VOIP is only attainable with also making ISP.ca your internet service provider.

-If we could, in fact, order residential VOIP as a stand alone product at $5 per month, that price would beat all of Gonevoip.ca’s top residential VOIP companies (Yak is $4.75 but only for the first two months).
+If we could, in fact, order residential VOIP Phone as a stand-alone product at $5 per month, that price would beat most of Gonevoip.ca’s top residential VOIP companies.
+Distributel's Yak is $4.75 but only for the first two months.
 But we have no way of knowing if we can separate the VOIP from the internet, thus we can only assume the price is as stated at $25 for the bundled package.
 Ths price also includes an unknown equipment fee.
 Until ISP.ca updates their site with clear information and pricing, we cannot recommend them as a residential VOIP provider.

 |Caller ID Name:|